-In most cities around Mongolia and in many places around Ulaanbaatar, ATM's and credit cards are becoming more widely accepted however Mongolia is very much a cash based economy.
+In most cities around Mongolia and particularly in the capital Ulaanbaatar, ATM's and credit cards are becoming more widely accepted however Mongolia is very much a cash based economy.
 Make sure to stock up on sufficient togrogs before leaving the capital as you are very unlikely to find an ATM out on the Steppe!

 Unlike other Asian countries, bargaining for a price is generally not a prominent part of life in Mongolia.
 However, there is no harm in doing some fair haggling while shopping at a local market.
 You don't want to be ripped off but you don't want to low ball the stall vendor either.

 Expatriates have given this name to the way that people in Mongolia deal with public commerce.
-Basically, body awareness is optional.
+Basically, personal space is optional.
 Queuing generally doesn't happen and people will jostle to buy things, board a bus etc. While this may feel rude, in many cultures it's just part of how things are done.
 Neither being polite nor getting angry will change it.

-Like in many other countries and major cities you may encounter beggars, most notably in Ulaanbaatar.
-Poverty is obviously a problem; but if you'd like to help out, contact your tour company who can advise you of which organisations or programs to donate to e.g local non-profit organizations in a particular neighborhood or support improvement projects around the city.
+Like in many other countries and particuarly in major cities you may encounter beggars, most notably in Ulaanbaatar.
+Poverty is obviously a problem but if you'd like to help out, contact your tour company who can advise you of which organisations or programs to donate to e.g local non-profit organizations in a particular neighborhood or support improvement projects around the city.

-Possessing or using drugs is strictly illegal in Mongolia, and if you are caught you may end up serving time in prison.
-Police are quite strict on this measure, so be sure not to run afoul of the law in your stay in Mongolia.
+Possessing or using drugs is strictly illegal in Mongolia.
+If you are caught taking or carrying drugs, you may end up serving time in prison.
+Mongolian Police are quite strict on this, so make sure you aren't on the wrong side of the law while in the country.

-Though it is not illegal, Mongolians are somewhat uncomfortable discussing homosexuality or seeing same-sex relationships.
-It's best if you save your affections for the privacy of your hotel or when you get home.
+Though it's not illegal, Mongolians are somewhat uncomfortable discussing homosexuality or seeing same-sex relationships.
+It's best to avoid public displays of affection and save them for the privacy of your hotel or when you get home.

-Getting involved is not generally advised; while making a political statement in your country of birth is admirable, be sure to be discreet when travelling in other countries.
+Getting involved is not generally advised; while making a political statement in your country of birth is admirable, be sure to be discreet when traveling in other countries.